INCOHESIONS/sky-engine/README.md

 # Sky Engine

+Makes `pygame` ([pygame-ce](https://github.com/pygame-community/pygame-ce), more specifically) less painful to use.
 More like a wrapper than an engine.
-Makes `pygame` less painful to use.
-Fully typed with `Pylance` on strict mode.
+Fully typed with [basedpyright](https://github.com/DetachHead/basedpyright).

-Generally cross-platform, but mostly tested on Windows.
+Theoretically cross-platform, but mostly tested on Windows.
 May have some window manager weirdness on Linux, specifically when it comes to fullscreening.

 Rendering is yet to be implemented, and thus is up to the user.
-An OpenGL example is provided below using `zengl`, as well as one using `pygame`'s software renderer with `pygame.draw`.
+An OpenGL example is provided below using `zengl`, as well as one using `pygame`'s software rendering with `pygame.draw`.

 ## Examples

-Rendering using [zengl](https://github.com/szabolcsdombi/zengl), based on [this](https://github.com/bilhox/pygame-ce/blob/main/examples/window_opengl.py) `pygame` example:
+Hello Triangle (using [zengl](https://github.com/szabolcsdombi/zengl), based on [this](https://github.com/pygame-community/pygame-ce/blob/main/examples/window_opengl.py) `pygame` example):

 ```py
 from typing import override